agrc/gis.utah.gov/_posts/2019-06-11-sgid-then-and-now.md

 Additionally, AGRC has established a workflow with our partner agencies to serve their authoritative data through AGOL.
 Essentially, their SGID-relevant data is cataloged and is discoverable on AGRC’s official AGOL page.
 We like to think of it as a live window into partner agencies' data.
 One of the biggest benefits to these partners is that their data no longer has a shelf life: in other words, the updates agencies make are available instantaneously.
 Currently we have set up workflows with [State History](https://history.utah.gov/) and [Water Rights](https://www.waterrights.utah.gov/).
 We are working to get other agencies on board in the coming months.

-Ultimately, our goal is provided the most-current, industry-accepted tools that allow our users to access high-quality, standardized, statewide GIS data for Utah.
-Additionally, we design or paths forward with a reasonable amount of backward capability.
+Ultimately, our goal is to provide the most current industry-accepted tools that allow our users to access high-quality, standardized, statewide GIS data for Utah.
+Additionally, we design our paths forward with a reasonable amount of backward capability.

 We are always curious to hear from our users on how you access the data, what formats you use, and how we can better get the data into your hands.
 Please take a moment to fill out our one-question [poll](https://www.surveymonkey.com/r/3P58K98) on your preferred method(s) of accessing SGID data.
 This helps us gauge where we should focus our future efforts.